lestece/myKTCN/README.md

 - - -
 #### - __RATE RECIPE__
 ![Rate recipe](docs/README-images/rate-recipe.gif)
-Under the recipe description in the recipe details page, when a user is logged in and not the author of that specific recipe, a rating system is available.
+Under the recipe description on the recipe details page, when a user is logged in and not the author of that specific recipe, a rating system is available.
 - - -
 #### - __RECIPE COMMENTING__
 ![Comment recipe](docs/README-images/recipe-commenting.png)